ABA Degrees Offered at Florida State University

 Florida State University Application Requirements

-Prospective students seeking admission in Florida State University’s applied behavior analysis program must have earned at least a 3.0 GPA during their undergraduate program.
+Prospective students seeking admission to Florida State University’s applied behavior analysis program must have earned at least a 3.0 GPA during their undergraduate program.
 The undergraduate program must include courses in general psychology, developmental psychology, conditioning and learning, applied behavior analysis and conditioning and learning.
 In addition, the GRE must be taken in most cases.
 FSU’s website states that most applicants that are admitted to the program have GRE scores in the upper 50th percentile on the verbal test and the upper 40th percentile on the quantitative portion.
 Most applicants to the program also have between one and five years of prior ABA experience, often in the field of education, counseling, or other similar areas.

 Prospective students must apply to both Florida State University and to the Master’s Program in ABA.
 They should submit an application, $30 application fee, official transcripts from all colleges attended, a personal statement, a resume and three letters of recommendation.
 All admitted students must also submit to a federal and state criminal background check.